pivotalsoftware/ESarch/README.md

 If the User Interface is there you can use the Axon Trader UI application and check that everything is working as expected.
 You should be able to impersonate users, view the dashboard and the order books and place trades.
 If you forgot to initialise the data you won't have any users, companies or orderbooks.
 Go back to section 2. and complete the initialisation exercise before you continue.

-# Optional Tasks
+## Optional Tasks

+The following tasks are all optional.

-## [Optional] Continuously Delivering the Axon Trader Application to PAS
+### [Optional] Continuously Delivering the Axon Trader Application to PAS

 This section on continuously delivering Axon Trader is purely mentioned here for completeness.
 You can manually refresh the Axon Trader applications at any time simply by repeating the steps above.